Greedy (Ariana Grande song)

-"Greedy" is a song recorded by American singer Ariana Grande.
+"Greedy" is a song recorded by American singer, songwriter Ariana Grande.
 The track appears on Dangerous Woman (2016), her third studio album.
 The song was written by Max Martin, Savan Kotecha, Alexander Kronlund, and Ilya Salmanzadeh (known mononymously as Ilya), and produced by Martin and Ilya.
 The song was released on May 14, 2016, as an instant gratification track to accompany digital pre-orders of Dangerous Woman.
 Grande debuted "Greedy" on Apple Music the day after "Everyday".

 Recording and production

 "Greedy" was written by Alexander Kronlund, Ilya Salmanzadeh, Savan Kotecha and Max Martin who also produced the song with Salmanzadeh.
 The horn arrangement was provided by Jonas Thander who also performed saxophone, the musicians Karl Olandersson and Stefan Persson contributed with trumpet, Martin played the keyboards, percussion, guitars, drums and programming with Salmanzadeh.
 The song recorded in two studios: MXM Studios located in Los Angeles, California and Wolf Cousins Studios in Stockholm, Sweden.
 The mixing for "Greedy" was performed by Serban Ghenea at MixStar Studios, Virginia Beach, Virginia, with engineering for the mix by John Hanes.
 It was mastered at Sterling Sound in New York City, New York by Tom Coyne and Aya Merrill.